mayainsitu/S2DataProcessing/README.md

 # Sentinel-2 L1C pre-processing

 ### Goal of this repository:
-- Pre-processing of Sentinel-2 imagery on cloud-computing platforms
+Pre-processing of Sentinel-2 imagery on cloud-computing platforms, involves:
 - Atmospheric correction and cloud removal of Sentinel L1C images to create L2A products
 - Monthly composites of cloud-free L2A products